mvmn/gp2srv/README.md

 - usemocks - do not execute gphoto2 but use in-built mock gphoto2 responses (which cover around 10% of available action).
 Optional.
 Used for development purpopses only.

-Dependencies:
+Runtime dependencies:
 - GPhoto2 - http://www.gphoto.org
-- Java 1.8 and above
+- Java 1.8 and above (use Java5 compatibility builds if you need to run on earlier java versions - see in releases).

 Video demonstration using Raspberry Pi: https://www.youtube.com/watch?v=_aXn34VpjB8